braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/fivetran.md

 Note the **External ID** as depicted above.
 The remaining details required to complete the setup will be retrieved in later steps.
 {% endalert %}

-### Step 2: Create a Braze API Key For Amazon S3 Storage
+### Step 2: create a braze api key for amazon s3 storage

 Next, login to your dashboard [here](https://dashboard.braze.com) or with your [designated dashboard URL]({{site.baseurl}}/api/basics?redirected=true#endpoints) and click **Developer Console** on the bottom left corner of the Braze dashboard.